Investing in Skills: Gilding at SohoFrames

 The Art and Process of Gilding Picture Frames

+Here at SohoFrames we have offered gilded picture frames for many years.
+And if you’re new to this, gilding is the application of fine metal leaf (usually 23k gold) onto the specially prepared wooden surface of the frame.
 We used to send our frames out to external contractors for gilding.
-However, we were never fully satisfied with either the turnaround times or the final quality.
-So, we decided to take matters into our own hands.
+However, we were never fully satisfied with either the turnaround times or the final quality, so we decided to learn this skill for ourself

 The Challenge of Learning Gilding

-Getting professional gilding training isn’t easy:
+Getting professional gilding training posed some challenges:

 - We were repeatedly left without a reliable learning pathway.

-A Different Path: Learning from Masters
+A Different Path: Learning from A Master

 Finally, after years of trying, it happened.